Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 export default RepositoryList;
 ```

+Try scolling to the end of the reviewed repositories list and you should the message in the logs.

 Next, we need to fetch more repositories once the end of the list is reached.
 This can be achieved using the [fetchMore](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) function provided by the `useQuery` hook.
-Let's alter the `useRepositories` hook so that it calls the `fetchMore` function with the `endCursor` and updates the query correctly with the fetched data:
+Let's alter the `useRepositories` hook so that it returns a decorated `fetchMore` function, which calls the actual `fetchMore` function with the `endCursor` and updates the query correctly with the fetched data:

 ```javascript
 const useRepositories = (variables) => {